-The check-off monies deducted in accordance with the above paragraph shall be remitted to the members of the Association by the Employer in a period not to exceed twenty-one (21) days after the date of deduction.
+The check-off monies deducted in accordance with the above paragraph shall be remitted to the members of the Facilities Bargaining Association by the Employer in a period not to exceed twenty-one (21) days after the date of deduction.

-On a monthly basis, the Employer shall provide the Union's Provincial Office, in electronic spreadsheet format or equivalent, a list of all employees hired, and all employees who have left the employ of the Employer (who shall be designated as terminated and shall include discharges, resignations, retirements and deaths) along with a list of all employees in the bargaining unit and their employee status (which shall include full-time, part-time, casual, LOA, LTD), their worksite, their job title(s), their grid, their classification, their address and telephone number where known to the Employer, and the amount of dues or equivalent monies currently being deducted for each employee.
+On a monthly basis, the Employer shall provide the Union's Provincial Office, in electronic spreadsheet format or equivalent, a list of all bargaining unit employees hired, and all bargaining unit employees who have left the employ of the Employer (who shall be designated as terminated and shall include discharges, resignations, retirements and deaths) along with a list of all employees in the bargaining unit and:

+- their employee status (which shall include full-time, part-time, casual, LOA, LTD); - their worksite; - their job title(s), their grid, their classification; - their work email; - their personal email, home address and personal telephone number(s) where known to the Employer; and - the amount of dues or equivalent monies currently being deducted for each employee.